Skip to main content

 New features

 We aim to keep the bar high for new features.
-We generally don’t accept new core abstractions, changes to infra, changes to dependencies, or new agents/chains from outside contributors without an existing issue that demonstrates an acute need for them.
+We generally don’t accept new core abstractions from outside contributors without an existing issue that demonstrates an acute need for them.
+This also applies to changes to infrastructure and dependencies.
 In general, feature contribution requirements include:

 1